 Parker's elevation is 5,869 feet.
 Think about this.
 That is about 600 feet higher than Denver and the rest of the Front Range.
 And, there are many areas of Parker that sit well above 6000 feet.
 This elevation explains the incredible views from Parker.
 Our views tend to be out over the Denver Metro Area, downtown Denver, the Foothills and into the Rocky Mountains.
 On good days, you can see the magnificent Continental Divide, which literally divides the country into the west and east.
 Few communities in Colorado can match Parker Colorado views.

 Schools are one of Parker's best assets.
 Parker is served by the renowned Douglas County School District RE-1.
 Frankly, most of the schools in the towns that we serve are excellent.
 Douglas County, Arapahoe and Cherry Creek have some of the finest schools in all of the nation.
-Parker is home to three great high schools (Ponderosa , Chaparrral and Legend).
-Additionally, Parker is home to some excellent private schools, which include Lutheran High School (9-12)), Ave Maria Catholic School (PK-8) and Southeast Christian School (PK-8).
-Within a few miles are two of Colorado's best private schools (Valor Christian High School and Regis Jesuit High School).
+Parker is home to three great high schools Ponderosa , Chaparrral and Legend.
+Additionally, Parker is home to some excellent private schools, which include Lutheran High School (9-12), Ave Maria Catholic School (PK-8) and Southeast Christian School (PK-8).
+Within a few miles are two of Colorado's best private schools Valor Christian High School and Regis Jesuit High School.

 The town has done a great job in making sure that the residents have plenty of parkland available for their pleasure.
 In fact, there are over 250 acres of developed parks.
 Additionally, 950 acres of dedicated open space can be found throughout the town.
 Many of the best parks were created by the developer of the subdivision.
 The town council has done a great job over the years of making sure that all of the major developments are packed full of great amenities.
 Some of the many parks are Auburn Hills Community Park, Bar CCC Park, Bayou Gulch Regional Park, Challenger Regional Park, Discovery Park, Preservation Park and Trailhead, Railbender Skate and Tennis Park, Salisbury Equestrian Park and Sports Complex, Stroh Ranch Soccer Fields, Tallman Meadow Park, Iron Horse Park, Living Well Park, O'Brien Park, Twenty Mile Historic Park, USMC CPL David M. Sonka Dog Park and Westcreek Disc Golf Course.
 Literally everywhere you look, you'll see parks and open space for your enjoyment.
 This is one of the many things that Cheryl and I appreciate about Parker.

 Probably the most exciting park/recreation area to ever come to Parker is the Rueter-Hess Reservoir.
 It is a water resource to Douglas County.
 When complete, it will encompass 1170 acres, about one and a half times the size of Cherry Creek Reservoir.
-Hopefully, it will be open to the public in the summer of 2018.

 Parker is known for it "small town feel", but that doesn't mean that we don't have the "big city amenities that make make a community complete.
 We have great shopping represented by almost all of the national "big box" stores.
 Most of the national restaurant chains are here.
 And, we have some wonderful local independent restaurants, as well.
 You certainly will not need to leave Parker to have a meal in a great restaurant.
 Our crown jewel is the Parker Arts, Culture and Events Center (PACE).
 The PACE center hosts art shows, theater productions, concerts, lectures, meetings, weddings and more.
 Its 536 seat theater is one of the premier venues in all of Colorado.
 Another less known gem is the Vehicle Vault.
 Privately owned, this facility contains one of the premier "classic car" collections in the nation.
 Another outstanding event facility is the Colorado Horse Park.
-It is a "world class" equestrian event center and is home to a number of events including top hunter/jumper, dressage and eventing competitions during the spring, summer and fall seasons.
-It also, includes annual boarding for over 100 horses.
+It is a "world class" equestrian event center and is home to a number of events including top hunter/jumper, dressage and evening competitions during the spring, summer and fall seasons.
+It also includes annual boarding for over 100 horses.

 Health and fitness facilities abound here in Parker.
 Life Time Fitness chose Parker as their first location in Colorado.
 It is an amazing place.
 And, the outdoor pool area rivals some of those found in places like Las Vegas.
 The town maintains two massive recreation centers.
 The Parker Recreation Center has over 30,000 square feet, with a gymnasium, work out facilities, pool, outdoor inline hockey rink and more.
 The Parker Fieldhouse has over 100,000 square feet with sports turf, batting cages, gymnasium, inline rink, track, fitness rooms and more.